ngallot/chuck-norris-facts-api/resources/labs/lab-2.md

 - Explore the possibility to add artifacts to your builds on Circle CI:
     - tests reports
     - test coverages
-    - ...
+    - ...<br />

- Have fun building!
+ Have fun building awesome things!